I love HAVING photos and want to schedule a session, but I just don't like having my picture taken. How do I overcome that?

 ...AND if you fit into the category of "I don't like how I look in photos", talk to me.
 I might have a solution for you to consider.

 I get it.
 You might not take photos often (ever?!), so that step to reach out and inquire might feel like a big one.
 The Omaha-area has talented photographers.
 Narrowing down *the field* to one photographer who's portfolio you love, can be a task in itself!

 My paramount goal is that you are happy with your photos, SO, knowing that, I welcome you to hit the Contact button, give me a call, text or email, with your questions.
 I'll respond and we'll go from there.
 I've got things outlined for you - it'll all be good! ...and then you can get back to Life.

 Having photographs of a person while doing what they most love to do?
 Yes, that's a thing!
 Many athletes realize that their days with their sport ARE numbered.
 High-quality images, however, will last forever.

 My editing style is "true to color", meaning, I attend to each image individually and without applying a filter, or "preset" across all images.
-It's a labor of love to tend to each pixel of every image! ...and in fifteen years, when you look at your photos, the only thing that might "date" your photos is the passage of time and maybe clothing styles, but not the coloring from a preset/filter which was trending at the time you took your photos.
+It's a labor of love to tend to each pixel of every image!
+When you look at your photos in 5, 10, 20 years, the only thing that might "date" your photos is the passage of time (and maybe clothing styles??), but not the coloring from a preset/filter which was trending at the time you took your photos.

-To schedule a session, just click on the Contact button at the bottom of this page and follow the prompts.
+To ask questions or schedule, just click the Contact button at the bottom of this page and follow the prompts.

-Additionally, to save the date for a session, a $100 retainer is required (retainer not applicable to Sports Photography).
+Once we've determined a date for your session, a $100 retainer is required to hold that date (retainer not applicable to Sports Photography).
 The balance is due prior to the session.